neerajjain123/OCAJPDOC/amazon/qes.md

 - **Tell me about a time a customer wanted one thing, but you felt they needed something else.
 How did you approach the situation, what were your actions and what was the end result?**

 **Answer**
-This is the inceident when my product team came to me where thay want to use MyJio UPI payment option while performing the recharge option.
-Issue was that if you on the recharge page and send a collect request to jio id id exist. we could do it but the problem was if customer move from rechrage to UPI page than there was no return path.
+This is the incident when my product team came to me where they want to use MyJio UPI payment option while performing the recharge option.
+Issue was that if you on the recharge page and send a collect request to jio id id exist. we could do it but the problem was if customer move from recharge to UPI page than there was no return path.

-What I propsed to use the pay feature instaed of collect, after reacharge amount is selected and customer decided to make payment than lets open the send  money page with amount VPA pre popuulated.
+What I proposed to use the pay feature instead of collect, after recharge amount is selected and customer decided to make payment than lets open the send  money page with amount VPA pre populated.
 This made customer journey really smooth.
 No switching back and fourth and you complete the payment.

 ## Question 12 (ownership)